-Sunflowers are one of the cheeriest blooms in season during the summer, and they’re wonderful for rustic style bouquets.
-This bride paired her sunflowers with bright roses and gerbera daisies, and we love how her bouquet and floral crown by Kittelberger Florist tied together for her soiree at her family’s property.Continue to 3 of 15 below.
+Sunflowers are one of the cheeriest blooms available during the summer, and they’re wonderful for rustic-style bouquets.
+This bride paired her sunflowers with bright roses and gerbera daisies, and her matching bouquet and floral crown by Kittelberger Florist really tied together her soirée at her family’s property.Continue to 3 of 15 below.

 03 of 15

 If you’re dreaming of carrying a wedding bouquet down the aisle that has a just-picked-from-the-garden feel, you must consider dahlias.
 Dinner plate dahlias in particular have a gorgeous, soft feel that adds a touch of romance.
 When paired with roses, ranunculus, and greenery, the look is bright and colorful while still feeling luxurious, just like this bouquet by Juli Vaughn Designs.Continue to 4 of 15 below.